 An ordinary complex Hilbert space is a Hilbert -module.

-Let be a locally compact topological space and write for its C*-algebra of continuous functions of compact support.
+Let be a locally compact topological space and write for its C*-algebra of continuous functions vanishing at infinity.

 Every Hilbert -module arises, up to isomorphism, as in example 2.

 Every -algebra is a Hilbert -module over itself when equipped by with the -valued inner product given simply by

 For C*Alg, let be the space of those sequences of elements in such that the series converges.
 This is a Hilbert -module when equipped with the degreewise -C*-representation, with the -valued inner product

 and after completion with under the induced norm.